fenglielie/dotfiles/README.md

 # [END] my dotfiles init
 ```

-The `init_bash.sh` script then iterates through the `bash/func` directory and executes all Bash scripts found.
+The `init_bash.sh` script executes all bash scripts found in `~/.dotfiles/bash/func/`

-For **Fish**, the snippet is written to `~/.config/fish/config.fish`, following the same logic.
+For Fish, the snippet is added to `~/.config/fish/config.fish`.

-For **PowerShell**, determining the configuration file path is more complex.
-The script spawns a PowerShell process to run `echo $PROFILE`, retrieves the correct path, and appends the initialization snippet accordingly.
+For PowerShell, the script launches a PowerShell process, runs `echo $PROFILE` to locate the profile path, and then appends the initialization snippet.